FHArchive/StegStash/README.md

 For completed components, see the changelog (link below)

 - homoglyphs

   add option to use mapping and otp to encode data
-- soundlsb

-  add option to use mapping and otp to encode data
 - CLI